dotnet/source-build/Documentation/eliminating-pre-builts.md

 </UsageData>
 ```

-If a new pre-built is encountered, pre-build detection will also generate a new version of the baseline file by adding the dependency that contains the pre-build to the existing baseline.
+If a new pre-built is encountered, pre-built detection will also generate a new version of the baseline file by adding the dependency that contains the pre-built to the existing baseline.
 The new file can be found at `./artifacts/source-build/self/prebuild-report/generated-new-baseline.xml`.

 # Contacts